 Depending on workplace policies, you may decide to request time off for celebrations.
 (Personally, I’ve never bothered, except very occasionally for Samhain rituals where working a full day before hand was difficult – but then I just used one of my personal days, which didn’t need an explanation.)
 Again, you have to decide how this will fit with your workplace and career goals.

-In general, when telling people:
+When telling people:

 Find a good time.